Naruto Tier List: All Canon Arcs Ranked

 This arc is one of my favorites arc in the series.
 Although I have to say, as compared to the arcs in the above tiers, this arc had some lacking.
 However, I would say that the three-way battle between the Legendary Sannin and the development we saw in Tsunade’s character where we got the information about why she is terrified of blood and why she turned her back on the Village and did her own thing.
 How she almost agreed to Orochimaru’s deal where she had to bait Jiraiya.

 We also got to know the history of the Legendary Sannin.
 At this point, Naruto ran to Kabuto, putting on his work on Tsunade.
 This arc has so much good stuff, including so many great battles.
-I feel like this arc serves us the way to move the story forward, so I can’t quite go above the C tier in the Naruto tier list.
-However, I liked this arc, which is one of my favorites.
+I feel like this arc serves us the way to move the story forward, so I can’t quite go above the C rank in the Naruto Tier list.

 Land of Waves